Triangular theory of love: Forms of love

 Sternberg's triangular theory of love provides a strong foundation for his later theory of love, entitled Love as a Story.
 In this theory, he explains that the large numbers of unique and different love stories convey different ways of how love is understood.
 He believes that over time this exposure helps a person determine what love is or what it should be to them.
 These two theories create Sternberg's duplex theory of love.

 "Personal relationships that have the greatest longevity and satisfaction are those in which partners are constantly working on sustaining intimacy and reinforcing commitment to each other."

+Measuring tools

+The measurement of love within the framework of Sternberg’s theory is based on the Triangular Love Scale (TLS-45), developed in 1997.
+The TLS-45 consists of 45 items assessing the three components of the theory: intimacy, passion, and commitment.
+Each component is measured using 15 items.
+The TLS-45 is one of the most widely used measures of love and has demonstrated satisfactory psychometric properties across studies conducted in diverse cultural contexts.

+In 2024, a validation study of the shortened version of the Triangular Love Scale (TLS-15) was published.
+The questionnaire consists of 15 items, with five items assessing each of the three components of the theory.
+The scale was tested across 37 language versions.
+The TLS-15 has demonstrated satisfactory reliability, validity, and cross-cultural measurement invariance.

 Support and criticism

 In a study done by Michele Acker and Mark Davis in 1992, Sternberg's triangular theory of love was tested for validity.
 By studying a population that extended outside the typically studied group of 18- to 20-year-old college students, Acker and Davis were able to study more accurately the stages of love in people.
 Some criticism of Sternberg's theory of love is that although he predicted the stages of a person's love for another person, he did not specify a time or point in the relationship when the stages would evolve.
 He does not specify whether the different parts of love are dependent on duration of relationship or on the particular stage that relationship has reached.
 Acker and Davis point out that the stage and duration of the relationship are potentially important to the love component and explore them.

 They find that there are no exact answers because not only each couple, but each individual in the couple experiences love in a different way.
 There are three perceptions of the triangular theory of love, or "the possibility of multiple triangles".
 Multiple triangles can exist because individuals can experience each component of love (or point of the triangle) more intensely than another.
 These separate triangles, according to Acker and Davis and many others, are 'real' triangles, 'ideal' triangles, and 'perceived' triangles.